PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

 “errr… am I lacking in something ?”

-Q1 : Why did you post such that job-placement ad ?
-Please tell me why you recruit a person specializing in Otaku media by an emergency job creation plan.
+Q1 : Please tell us the reasons why you posted such that job-placement ad and recruited a person for otaku media by an emergency job creation plan.

 A1 : We just posted a job-placement ad simply and had no other idea.
 For our purpose, we had to reach out for attention from targets and needed them to get interested in us.